Australian Horticulturists Should Only Breed Native Plants

 GRABMYESSAY.COM OFFERS TO EVALUATE SAMPLES OF VARIOUS TYPES OF PAPERS

-Australia’s large size allows there to be different climatic zones that are ideal for growing some native plants (Asian, Clare, and Marcel, 12).
-In the north, the climate is tropical with dry, warm and rainy seasons during winter and hot and humid during summer (Asian and Clare, 789).
-The tropical conditions in the country are good for plants like grevilleas, banksias, eucalypts, and melaleucas (Bidlack and Shelley, 38).
-This research paper analyses if gardeners in the country should plant non-native plants.
-Groups of gardeners should not be permitted to grow plants that are non-native because of a number of scientific merits the native plants have.
-Besides, growing non-native plants such as the rainforest would require an expensive artificial environment that can be costly to set up and maintain (Baltrus and David, 112).
-Plants grown in rainforest climate have shallow root systems compared to native plants with deep roots (Chelli and Azza, 17).
-This will require Australian gardeners to loosen the soil.
-Additionally, rainforest plants can survive tropical environments specific times of the year such as during the rainy season (Dunne, 48).
-Scientifically, rainforest plants are less tolerant to dry climate (Graham and Linda, 89).
-Most of the plants grown in rainforests climate have little or no protection on leaves to prevent transpiration (Hillel and Cynthia, 89).
+Gardening groups in Australia should not be allowed to grow non-native plants due to more scientific merit in native plants.
+According to Baltrus and David, growing exotic plants such as rainforests require an artificial environment which can be costly to set up and maintain.
+Plants grown in rainforest climate have shallow root systems compared to native plants with deep roots (Chelli and Azza).
+It will require Australian gardeners to loosen the soil.
+Moreover, the rainforest plants can survive tropical environments during specific times of the year such as during the rainy season (Dunne).
+Scientifically, rainforest plants are less tolerant to dry climate (Graham and Linda).
+Most of the plants grown in rainforests climate have little or no protection on leaves to prevent transpiration (Hillel and Cynthia).
 Therefore, it is significant to maintain an optimum level of humidity in the air to prevent loss of moisture.
-This may require trapping humidity by planning plants of harder species particularly in dry regions such as Mt Garnet or Townsville.
+It may require trapping humidity by planting plants of tougher species particularly in dry regions such as Mt Garnet or Townsville.

-Australian gardeners should consider planting Graviella, Banksias, Melaleucas, and Eucalyptus.
-The Gravillea plant has pretoids roots that are found below the surface of the soil to absorb moisture, particularly during the rainy season (Held and Hans, 124).
-Additionally, the plant stomata close to save on water and open during the right conditions hence becoming drought resistant during the dry season in Australia (Kordyum, 85).
-The dry and arid areas rely on Banksias to maintain the ecosystem i.e. birds depend on the plant for nectar (Korymann, 249).
-The Eucalyptus and Melaleucas grow together, therefore, are adapted to drought with aspects such as soil and moisture (Ordonez, 256).
-On the other hand, the Brisbane City Council should provide non-native plants such as Bromeliads and orchids.
-This will encourage Australian gardeners to experiment with different non-native plants.
+Australian gardeners should consider planting Greviella, Banksias, Melaleucas, and Eucalyptus.
+According to Held and Hans, the proteoids roots found in the Grevillea plant exist below the soil surface to absorb moisture, especially in the rainy season (124).
+Additionally, the plant stomata close to save on water and open during the right conditions enabling drought resistance during the dry season in Australia (Kordyum).
+The dry and arid areas rely on Banksias to maintain the ecosystem; birds depend on the plant for nectar (Korymann).
+The Eucalyptus and Melaleucas grow together.
+They are adapted to drought on aspects such as soil and moisture retention (Ordonez).
+On the other hand, the Brisbane City Council should provide non-native plants such as Bromeliads and orchids which will encourage Australian gardeners to experiment with different exotic plants.
 For instance, bromeliads plants have long leaves which attach to a host thereby channeling water.
 Additionally, some plants possess spread out roots to trap water.

 Nevertheless, growing native plants in Australia has more scientific merit compared to growing non-native plants.
-This is according to Olsen the different climate zones experienced in Australia may not favor the growth of some plants during warm and dry and hot and humid (Olsen, 240).
-For instance, rainforest plants do not grow well during dry times (Zhang, 875).
-According to Zuellig, rainforest plants have a thin cuticle that allows excess transpiration (Zuellig, 48).
-Therefore, plants may not grow favorably during warm and dry zones in Australia.
-Additionally, some non-native plants can invade native ecosystems and cause harm to the local plants (Zuellig, 48).
-This has been a case especially with weeds such as artichoke thistle and olive in Australia.
+This is according to Olsen, the different climate zones experienced in Australia may not favor the growth of some plants during warm and dry, hot and humid (Olsen).
+For instance, rainforest plants do not grow well during dry times (Zhang).
+According to Zuellig, rainforest plants have a thin cuticle that allows excess transpiration meaning plants may not grow favorably in warm and dry climatic zones.
+Some non-native plants can invade native ecosystems and cause harm to the local plants (Zuellig).
+It has been the case especially with weeds like the artichoke thistle and olive in Australia.
 The negative impact of invasive species has increased the cost of Agriculture.
-For example, weed control costs Australia about A$1.5 billion.
-Additionally, with native flora comes native fauna.
-Therefore, non-native plants have contributed to the growth of non-native invasive insects in Australia such as European wasp.
+For instance, weed control costs Australia about A$1.5 billion.
+The presence of native flora brings native fauna.
+Notably, non-native plants have contributed to the growth of non-native invasive insects in Australia such as the European wasp.

-Australian native plants offer better breeding of inventive assortments thus providing more flexibility to Australian greenhouses.
-For instance, the English Box which is a substantial water swallowing non-native plant can be substituted for a recently reproduced type of Westringia called the Gray Box, which is a significantly more sensible reduced support plant, particularly for the Australian climate.
-Different cases of better bred native plants include Tanika, a fine leaf Lomandra that has turned out to be one of the hardest and most dependable scene plants accessible.
-It is amazingly flexible and gives a thick evergreen low developing native for most parts of Australia.
-Additionally, enhanced Lomandra Shara has been reared to be more Phytophthora tolerant, giving a fine leaf local Lomandra that will survive in areas such as Queensland that were previously deemed unsuccessful.
+Australian native plants offer better breeding of inventive assortments which provides more flexibility to Australian greenhouses.
+For instance, the English Box which is a substantial water swallowing non-native plant can become substituted for a recently reproduced type of Westringia called the Gray Box, it is a more sensible reduced support plant, particularly for the Australian climate.
+Different cases of better bred native plants include Tanika, a fine leaf Lomandra that has turned out to be one of the most robust and most dependable scene plants accessible (Ordonez).
+It is amazingly flexible and gives a thick evergreen low developing native plant for most parts of Australia.
+Moreover, enhanced Lomandra Shara has been reared to be more Phytophthora tolerant, providing a fine leaf local Lomandra that will survive in areas such as Queensland that were previously deemed unsuccessful.
 Ozbreed has spearheaded a considerable lot of these 'better reared' native assortments and keeps on doing as such into the future.

-In conclusion, it is clearly evident that growing native plants have more scientific merits.
-The abiotic factors such as climate favor the growth of native plants while biotic factors such as invasive species and competition that can cause harm to biodiversity thus hindering conservation have favored native plants compared to non-native.
+In conclusion, it is evident that growing native plants have more scientific merits compared to growing exotic plants.
+The abiotic factors such as climate favor the growth of native plants.
+Biotic factors such as invasive species and competition that can cause harm to biodiversity which can hinder conservation have preferred native plants compared to non-native.
 Australian gardeners should, therefore, focus on growing native plants due to reduced maintenance, improved quality of soil and better breeding.

 Aslan, Clare, and Marcel Rejmanek.
 "Native fruit traits may mediate dispersal competition between native and non-native plants."
 NeoBiota, vol. 12, 2012, pp. 1-24.